vedanthreddy11/Metro-Mart-Retail-Analytics/README.md

 The goal was to turn raw sales data into meaningful insights through SQL analysis and an Excel dashboard.

 🎯 Objective
-To identify key performance metrics such as:
+To identify key performance metrics such as
 1.Total revenue and order trends

 2.Top-performing products and regions

 3.Customer age groups

 4.Return rate and sales distribution

 ⚙️ Tools & Technologies Used